-- Current Cambridge undergraduates who want to undertake one of our Part III courses should follow the advice found via our Teaching pages under Fourth year courses as these are treated as undergraduate courses.
+- Current Cambridge undergraduates who want to undertake one of our Part III courses should follow the advice found via our Fourth year courses as these are treated as undergraduate courses. pages under

-- Students who want to apply for any other type of graduate programme will need to apply formally using the University online form, called the GRADSAF, found via the University graduate applications link on the right.
+- Students who want to apply for any other type of graduate programme will need to apply formally using the University online form, called the GRADSAF, found via the University graduate applications link.
 Students who have already completed, or are studying for, a Cambridge graduate degree should follow the advice given, via the same link, for continuaton or readmission.
 The following advice applies depending on the type of programme you wish to follow:

 - For our MPhil in Biological Science (Biochemistry) or our three-year PhD programme you first need to identify your desired research area(s) and potential principal investigators, found via our Research pages.